tuneinsight/lattigo/drlwe/README.md

 - Each party can derive the public relinearization-key (`rlwe.RelinearizationKey`) by using the `RKGProtocol.GenRelinearizationKey` method.

 #### 1.iv.b Rotation-keys and other Automorphisms
-This protocol provides the parties with a public rotation-key (stored as `rlwe.SwitchingKey` types) for the _ideal secret-key_.
+This protocol provides the parties with a public Galois-key (stored as `rlwe.GaloisKey` types) for the _ideal secret-key_.
 One rotation-key enables one specific rotation on the ciphertexts' slots.
 The protocol can be repeated to generate the keys for multiple rotations.

 The protocol is implemented by the  `drlwe.RTGProtocol` type and its steps are as follows:
 - Each party samples a common random polynomial matrix (`drlwe.RTGCRP`) from the CRS by using the `RTGProtocol.SampleCRP` method.
 - _[if t < N]_ Each party uses the `drlwe.Combiner.GenAdditiveShare` to obtain a t-out-of-t sharing and uses the result as its secret-key in the next step.
 - Each party generates a share (`drlwe.RTGShare`) by using `RTGProtocol.GenShare`.
 - Each party discloses its `drlwe.RTGShare` over the public channel.
 The shares are aggregated with the `RTGProtocol.AggregateShares` method.
-- Each party can derive the public rotation-key (`rlwe.SwitchingKey`) from the final `RTGShare` by using the `RTGProtocol.AggregateShares` method.
+- Each party can derive the public Galois-key (`rlwe.GaloisKey`) from the final `RTGShare` by using the `RTGProtocol.AggregateShares` method.

 ### 2 Evaluation Phase